ithinkihaveacat/dotfiles/README.md

 #### Configure Terminal

-Import the [`etc/Solarized-Dark.terminal`](etc/Solarized-Dark.terminal) profile.
+Import the [`etc/Solarized-Dark.terminal`](etc/Solarized-Dark.terminal) profile, and set it to the "default".
 (See [this script](https://github.com/mathiasbynens/dotfiles/blob/master/.osx) for some information on how to do this automatically.)

 #### Configure keyboard